pdb/minizen/README.md

 The input files for these tests were manually created by repeatedly cycling the content of the reference `users.json` file (while ensuring the resulting file was valid JSON).

+We could get better performance by indexing well-known or often-queried keys in the future.

+### Robustness

+The tool should handle and report all errors back to the user.

+Internally error handling is very basic (with errors generally written to stdout when they occur, and an error code propagated back to `main`) but with the use of a shared library it would be nice to evolve this in the future.
+Alternatives could include stashing the last error in `struct minizen_db` (for retrieval by the caller when the API call finishes) or being able to set an error callback.